Author: Chicago Volunteer Legal Services

 Some judges routinely appoint a GAL in every case.
-The majority of judges do not appoint GALs to every case, as most circuits lack a vast supply of qualified, willing attorneys.
+The majority of judges do not appoint GALs to every case, as most circuits lack a vast supply of qualified, willing attorneys to serve as GALs.

-Legal aid organizations can find themselves in cases where a GAL creates a significant disadvantage for their client.
+Legal aid organizations can find themselves involved in cases where a GAL creates a significant disadvantage for their client.
 Understanding your client’s motivation in asking for a GAL is important.
 Many clients requesting a GAL mistakenly believe that they will be getting a second, more powerful lawyer.
 Clients commonly see the GAL as an additional advocate for them because, like the GAL, clients believe that the children are the sole interest in the case.
-This is generally not true, considering that both sides to a case will say they are only interested in the best interest of the child.
+However, the GAL is tasked with rendering a report as to the parties and who is in the best position, in the eyes of the court, to care for the child.

 Many legal aid clients and their attorneys think that since the client is poor enough to get free legal services, the other side will pay for the GAL.
 That might not be a good thing for your client.
-Some GALs almost invariably side with the party paying the bill.
+Some GALs almost invariably side with the party paying the bill because of the financial capabilities that individual has to care for the child.
 Even the most conscientious and ethical GALs tend to, at some point, see payment of fees as evidence of commitment, responsibility, and stability.
 Litigants who are paying something to the GAL may even be more conscious of how much time they are demanding from the GAL.

 You should seriously explore with your client how she or he can contribute something to fees, even if it seems difficult.

 For guardianship cases at the Daley Center in Chicago, the court will routinely appoint Chicago Volunteer Legal Services as the GAL.
 Occasionally the Community Law Program at Loyola’s Law School will be appointed.
-If your case is conflicted out of having either of these agencies appointed, you will have to pay for the GAL’s time.
+If your case is conflicted out of having either of these agencies appointed, or you do not meet their criteria to receive free legal representation, you will have to pay for the GAL’s time.